Single-Slope Roof

 The results are approximate.
 Before use, verify the calculations against the applicable standards and consult a specialist.
 The developer is not responsible for the consequences of use without project verification.

 Roof slope width.
-The roof width is calculated as the building length plus the overhangs on the two side edges.
+The full roof width is calculated from the building length B and two side overhangs C2.

-Roof area.
-The area is calculated from the inclined roof slope length and the full roof width.
-Division by 10000 converts square centimeters to square meters.
+Roof slope area.
+The area is calculated as the inclined roof slope length multiplied by the full roof width.
+Division by 1000000 converts mm2 to m2.

 Rafters

 Rafter length.
-The rafter length uses the roof slope length and an additional allowance for the lower angled cut.
-This allowance depends on the rafter width and the roof slope angle.
+The rafter length is taken as greater than the roof slope length because an allowance is added for the lower bevel cut.
+This allowance depends on the rafter depth S1 and the roof slope angle.

 Rafter volume.
-The volume is calculated as the number of rafters multiplied by the cross-section of one rafter and its calculated length.
-Division by 1000000 converts cubic centimeters to cubic meters.
+The volume is calculated from the number of rafters, the cross-section of one rafter, and the calculated rafter length.
+Division by 1000000000 converts mm3 to m3.

 Battens